 Vietnam Visa For Cruise Ship Passengers

 About 58,000 cruise passengers from America, Australia, Europe and Asia visited Vietnam in 2017.
 Cruise passengers visiting Vietnam are now granted a loose-leaf visa upon arriving at a Vietnam sea port.
 The application fee for this visa ranges from US $25 to US $80 depending on the cruise operators you are traveling with.

 - Always keep the passport and visa with you when you travel on land.

 - If your cruise makes more than one stop in Vietnam, you will get the entry visa from the first port and complete the departure process at the last port.
 At other stops in between you just need to show the passport and visa for verification purpose only.

 - Your cruise may offer to arrange your entry visa and charge their own fee for this service.

-Option 1: Cruise passengers can apply for a loose-leaf visa when entering Vietnam (certain nationalities do not need a visa for Vietnam, check if you are eligible for a visa exemption here).
+Cruise passengers can apply for a loose-leaf visa when arriving at a seaport in Vietnam (certain nationalities do not need a visa for Vietnam, check if you are eligible for a visa exemption here).
 Both the arrival and departure procedures are easy and straightforward:

 Arrival procedure: The cruise or local tour operator will hand you the application form to fill out.
 Upon disembarking, you can submit this form, your passport and pay the applicable fee.
 The border services officer will issue a loose-leaf visa document.

 Departure procedure: As you complete your excursion in Vietnam and return to your cruise, you must show both your passport and the visa to receive the confirmation of departure issued by the the border service officers.
 The visa shall be deemed invalid at this point.